xullnn/ls_pull_over_push/180/answers.md

 ALTER TABLE table_name ADD FOREIGN KEY (book_id) REFERENCES books(id);
 ```

-85. Does a foreign key constraint prevent NULL values from being stored in a column?What about primary key column
+79. Does a foreign key constraint prevent NULL values from being stored in a column?What about primary key column

 No, foreign key will not prevent `NULL`.
 But a primary key constraint will impose both `UNIQUE` AND `NOT NULL`.

-86. What is the two basic steps to perform a normalization?
+80. What is the two basic steps to perform a normalization?

 - split table
 - build relationship between new tables

-87. What's the difference between `WHERE` and `HAVING`?
+81. What's the difference between `WHERE` and `HAVING`?

 https://stackoverflow.com/questions/287474/whats-the-difference-between-having-and-where

 - HAVING: is used to check conditions after the aggregation takes place.
 - WHERE: is used to check conditions before the aggregation takes place.

-88. Does a newly added foreign key constraint will also enforce a  `NOT NULL` constraint to the column?

-NO.

-89. At which places we can put a subquery in SQL?
+82. At which places we can put a subquery in SQL?

 A subquery may occur in :
 - A SELECT clause